ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

         -Mediator receives info for instances which could be a local variable, property, parameter or methodCall
 Then:
         -New Instances that are parts of a methodCall or assignments of local variables by properties, params or local variables MUST be linked to them and share their type property
                 -If we can't connect this new instance with another ALREADY existing instance, we must make data to recognize at a later time the instance that should have been defined(NOT implemented)
         -IF the class has inheritance AND the Instance to be made requires knowing the inheritance of the class to know its type(like an Instance named the "this" keyword) then ALL methodCalss AND properties must have contents in their inheritanceList containing the parents of the current class analyzed AND ALSO the grandparents
-         The components of the methodCallInstance MUST share their inheritanceList with the MethodInstance they are directly linked to
+                -The components of the methodCallInstance MUST share their inheritanceList with the MethodInstance they are directly linked to
         -inheritanceDictionary is filled by the Mediator when processing the raw data

 「 Scenario 」     ※ EXTENSION::: Receive info to create Instances:Parent method called